Backyard Camping: A Magical Adventure for Kids

 Apples dipped in peanut butter and granola

-3. Plan Simple Camping Activities
+Planning Simple Camping Activities

 You don’t need a full itinerary.
 Just a few themed activities will make the night feel special.
+Try these fun ideas:

 Let each child choose one activity to lead for the group.
+This way, everyone feels included and engaged.

 Identify plants in your yard